EverNife/EveryDatabase/README.md

 ## Optimistic locking

 Opt in per descriptor to guard against concurrent writers (e.g. two app instances editing the same entity).
-On a version mismatch, `save()` throws `OptimisticLockException`.
+On a version mismatch the save fails with `OptimisticLockException` (when you `.join()` the future, it surfaces as the cause of a `CompletionException`).

 **The easy way — annotate a `long`/`Long` field with `@OptimisticLock`** and you're done: `build()` finds it and wires the getter/setter via reflection.
 No interface, no builder call: